Anton Chekhov: Sakhalin

-In 1890, Chekhov undertook an arduous journey by train, horse-drawn carriage, and river steamer to the Russian Far East and the katorga, or penal colony, on Sakhalin Island, north of Japan, where he spent three months interviewing thousands of convicts and settlers for a census.
+In 1890, Chekhov undertook an arduous journey by train, horse-drawn carriage, and river steamer across Siberia to the Russian Far East and the katorga, or penal colony, on Sakhalin Island, north of Japan.
+He spent three months there interviewing thousands of convicts and settlers for a census.
 The letters Chekhov wrote during the two-and-a-half-month journey to Sakhalin are considered to be among his best.
 His remarks to his sister about Tomsk were to become notorious.

 Chekhov witnessed much on Sakhalin that shocked and angered him, including floggings, embezzlement of supplies, and forced prostitution of women.
 He wrote, "There were times I felt that I saw before me the extreme limits of man's degradation."
 He was particularly moved by the plight of the children living in the penal colony with their parents.
 For example:

 Chekhov later concluded that charity was not the answer, but that the government had a duty to finance humane treatment of the convicts.
 His findings were published in 1893 and 1894 as Ostrov Sakhalin (The Island of Sakhalin), a work of social science, not literature.
 Chekhov found literary expression for the "Hell of Sakhalin" in his long short story "The Murder", the last section of which is set on Sakhalin, where the murderer Yakov loads coal in the night while longing for home.
 Chekhov's writing on Sakhalin, especially the traditions and habits of the Gilyak people, is the subject of a sustained meditation and analysis in Haruki Murakami's novel 1Q84.
 It is also the subject of a poem by the Nobel Prize winner Seamus Heaney, "Chekhov on Sakhalin" (collected in the volume Station Island).
 Rebecca Gould has compared Chekhov's book on Sakhalin to Katherine Mansfield's Urewera Notebook (1907).
 In 2013, the Wellcome Trust-funded play 'A Russian Doctor', performed by Andrew Dawson and researched by Professor Jonathan Cole, explored Chekhov's experiences on Sakhalin Island.